ethz-asl/mav_active_3d_planning/unreal_cv_ros/README.md

 **Note:** Since the taking of images and read-out of the unreal-pose is done sequentially, fast movement in the game may result in the frames not being well aligned.

-## Run in standard mode
+## Run with MAV in standard mode
-TODO: update this example with a finished mav\_active\_3d\_planning node.
+TODO: update this example to the current manager and simple trajectory publisher node.

-This example demonstrates the full scale MAV simulation using gazebo for MAV physics, a MPC high level and PID low level controller for trajectory tracking, voxblox for mapping and a planner node for trajectory generation.
+(This example demonstrates the full scale MAV simulation using gazebo for MAV physics, a MPC high level and PID low level controller for trajectory tracking, voxblox for mapping and a planner node for trajectory generation.
 Setup and run the RealisticRendering demo as in the test example.
 In a command window type `roslaunch unreal_cv_ros example_full.launch` to start the pipeline.
 The simulation\_manager will supervise the startup of all elements (this may take few seconds).
 If everything sets up cleanly, the planner will start a random walk.
 In a rviz window, the current position of the MAV is depicted together with the executed and planned trajectories.
 Furthermore, the voxblox mesh representation of the room will be updated as it is explored.

 **Note:** During simulation, the unreal game still takes commands from the user.
-Make sure to tab out of the game so that the user input does not interfere with the simulation setup.
+Make sure to tab out of the game so that the user input does not interfere with the simulation setup. )

 # Troubleshooting